- School District: West Covina USD

 2. Creating systems of intervention to provide students with additional time and support for learning.

 Several years back our district started a Reading Initiative for elementary students in Kinder through 4th grade.
 Our school is a unique configuration serving students in upper elementary, grades 3 through 6.
 When this reading initiative started, our site teacher on special assignment along with two part-time reading teachers worked with our classroom teachers for an intentional time of focused reading instruction.
-When these reading groups started, our principal proposed piloting the curriculum and supports to include our 5th and 6th grade students.
+When these reading groups started, our principal proposed piloting the curriculum and supports to include our 5th and 6th grade students needing specific reading intervention.
 From the beginning of this initiative, our school created a school-wide block schedule for systematic reading instruction.
 Based on data, students receive targeted instruction for intervention without missing core, new instruction from their homeroom teacher.
-All reading teachers and grade level teachers were involved in their common block of time for Reading Learning Groups prior to our current year with distance learning due to COVID.
-Starting this year with distance learning, we were challenged to provide the same level of strategic reading intervention virtually.
-Our teacher on special assignment has done an exceptional job collaborating with our teams to provide intensive reading instruction and progress monitoring.
+All reading teachers and grade level teachers were involved in their common block of time for Reading Learning Groups prior to COVID.
+The 2020-2021 school year started with distance learning, we were challenged to provide the same level of strategic reading intervention virtually.
+Our teacher on special assignment did an exceptional job collaborating with our teacher teams to provide intensive reading instruction and progress monitoring even in our virtual and hybrid learning environments.
+This year we are back to in-person instruction.
 Strategic progress monitoring is done frequently to ensure students are learning the foundational skills necessary to improve reading fluency and comprehension.